akashsharma99/days-of-code/README.md

 # geeksforgeekspractise

-This repo contains solutions to the practise problems i solve on GeeksForGeeks website.
+This repo contains solutions to the practise problems I solve on GeeksForGeeks website.